dret/webconcepts/concepts/link-relation/enclosure.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/enclosure"
 title:         "Link Relation: enclosure"
+concept-name:  Link Relation
+concept-value: enclosure
 description: "The value \"enclosure\" signifies that the IRI in the value of the href attribute identifies a related resource that is potentially large in size and might require special handling.
 For atom:link elements with rel=\"enclosure\", the length attribute SHOULD be provided."
 ---